-Under Vicki Saporta’s direction, the National Abortion Federation has played a critical role in ensuring women’s access to safe, legal abortion care.
-Since taking the helm in 1995, Vicki has significantly increased NAF’s budget, staff, and membership, and created and expanded programs, thereby increasing NAF’s capacity to address the needs of abortion providers and patients.
+Under Vicki Saporta’s direction, the National Abortion Federation has played a critical role in supporting abortion providers and ensuring women’s access to safe, legal abortion care.
+Since taking the helm in 1995, Vicki has dramatically increased NAF’s budget, staff, and membership, and created and expanded programs, thereby increasing NAF’s capacity to address the needs of abortion providers and patients.

 Recognizing the need to address violence against abortion providers, Saporta expanded the security services NAF offers its members, successfully advocated to improve law enforcement response to clinic violence, and assisted clinics in improving their own security measures.
 These initiatives have resulted in a documented decrease in extreme violence against providers.

 Saporta developed a public policy program that has brought abortion providers and their patients into the forefront of the public debate about abortion.
-This initiative has been instrumental in defeating attempts to restrict women’s access to abortion at the federal and state levels.
-Public policy makers and the media regularly turn to Saporta and NAF to learn the provider and patient perspectives on abortion issues.
+This initiative has been instrumental in defeating attempts to restrict women’s access to abortion care at the federal and state levels.
+Public policy makers and the media regularly call on Saporta to learn the provider and patient perspectives on abortion issues.
 She has also spearheaded national public service advertising campaigns that educated millions of Americans about the safety and availability of abortion care.

 Federal and state legislators, national and international organizations, and the nation’s leading colleges and universities frequently call on Saporta for her expertise.
 She has testified before the United States Congress and state legislatures, and frequently presents at national and international conferences, colleges, and universities.

 The media regularly turn to Saporta for her commentary on issues that affect a woman’s right to access safe, high quality abortion care.
 Saporta has appeared on ABC, NBC, and CBS, as well as CNN, MSNBC, FOX News Channel, PBS, Court TV, C-SPAN, and NPR.
 Her television appearances include Good Morning America, 60 Minutes II, Hardball with Chris Matthews, The Rachel Maddow Show, and Full Frontal with Samantha Bee.
 She has been the subject of feature articles in numerous publications, including The Washington Post, The New York Times, Los Angeles Times, The Wall Street Journal, Business Week, and Fortune.